vatlab/blog/content/post/sos-notebook.md

 coordination between sending and receiving kernels, either directly or by way of SoS. **SoS currently supports data exchange of most native data types among SoS and nine supported languages** and you are encouraged to check out the SoS manual on [Supported Languages](https://vatlab.github.io/sos-docs/doc/documentation/Supported_Languages.html) for details.
-However, just to clarify a few questions you might already have,
+However, just to answer a few questions you might already have,

 1. SoS does not copy or transfer variables from one kernel to another.
 It **creates independent homonymous variables in the destination kernel** so that changing variables in another kernel does not affect the variables